unc-csxl/orientation/frontend/higher_order_functions.md

 In the examples above, we store various values - from primitive types in TypeScript to objects. ***Functions*** now join the list as a possible type of value that can be stored in variables.

 In TypeScript, we can use the arrow syntax we learned to create ***function literals***.
-Function literals are how we can store functions as values.
-They define the three basic parts of a function - the *inputs (parameters)* that the function should take in, and the body of the function that ultimately performs some sort of action and returns an *output*.
+Function literals declare anonymous functions and are reference values.
+They define the three basic parts of a function - the *parameters (inputs)* that the function expects a caller's arguments to provide, the *return type*, and the *body* of the function that ultimately returns the evaluated value of a function call.

 The function literal syntax looks like the following: